 You should once again see vertical tab management in Chrome.

 I had to relaunch Chrome twice for the changes to take effect, so if you don't see the old layout with a restart, try reloading Chrome again.
-While the new interface may be confusing at first, I've been using it for the better part of a few months on my Note 20 Ultra — which continues to be one of the best Android phones out there — and I actually like the changes.
+While the new interface may be confusing at first, I've been using it for nearly a year now on the best Android phones, and I actually like the changes.

 What you need to know about the bottom tab bar